-Team Light Wrangler created the desired wash lighting effect using 24 Philips Color Kinetics ColorBlast Powercore fixtures.
+Team Light Wrangler created the desired wash lighting effect using 24 Color Kinetics ColorBlast Powercore luminaires.
 The team built four "light stands," constructed of pipes and resembling soccer goals, which were affixed to square bases on the roof of the building across the street.
-They then mounted six ColorBlast Powercore fixtures on each stand, and positioned them to cast colored light onto the station.
+They then mounted six ColorBlast Powercore luminaires on each stand, and positioned them to cast colored light onto the station.

 "Stamford is the gateway to New England and they feel this installation has put them on the map," said lighting designer Jamie Burnett.
 "Their goal is to present a revitalized downtown.
 The city officials feel that this is a big visual step toward their goal of presenting the city in a positive light.
 There are future ideas that tie in with this installation to bring a pathway of lighting into the town from the train station, creating a virtual walkway of light."